 One of the most common growing issues for okra is flowers and buds drooping or falling off before fruit set.
-This is almost always caused by a temperature issue.
-Temperatures over 95 or below 55 degrees Fahrenheit causes this.
+A temperature issue almost always causes this.
+Temperatures over 95 or below 55 degrees Fahrenheit cause this.
 In addition, pollination during those temperatures will also be reduced, which will also cause plants not to produce.
-Try to avoid temperature fluctuations whenever possible and provide protection for your plants during extremes.
+Avoid temperature fluctuations whenever possible and provide protection for your plants during extremes.

 If pods are woody and tough, they’ve been left on plants for too long.
 Try to harvest when your pods are 2-3 inches in length.

-Okra is vulnerable to a number of pests, some of which are easier to combat than others.
+Okra is vulnerable to several pests, some of which are easier to combat than others.